shackerd/freebox-exporter-rs/README.md

 ## Roadmap

-* Expose all Freebox API
+* Expose all Freebox API*
 * Speedtest metrics
 * Provide systemd registration
 * Provide container support
 * Publish to crates.io (cargo install)

+(*) Which can be used as stats

+You can suggest your ideas in [discussion section](https://github.com/shackerd/freebox-exporter-rs/discussions/categories/ideas)

 ## Usage